synzen/prompt-anything/README.md

 // lastPromptData is the data returned from either englishAsk or spanishAsk
 ```

 You can also run an array of prompt nodes.
-In this case, all prompt nodes must have a condition specified.
+The first node that either has no condition, or has a matching condition will be passd to the `run` method.

 ```ts
 const runner = new PromptRunner<MyData>({})